Testedbud/VirusTotal-Hash-Enrichment-Script/README.md

 python vt_hash_enrichment.py

-The script will prompt for a VirusTotal API key:
+The script will prompt for a VirusTotal API key: Get one from - https://www.virustotal.com

 Enter your VirusTotal API Key: